 - A department budget may also be used to purchase a farewell gift for a benefits-eligible employee according to the guidelines above.
 A farewell gift is optional, not required.

-- Gifts must be a tangible item such as a watch or clock.
+- Gifts must be a tangible item such as a watch or book.
 Gifts cannot be cash, checks or gift cards.
 (No other gift funded by a Bethel budget is to be given.)

 - Only employees who are benefits-eligible qualify for a Bethel-funded farewell party and/or gift.
-To use institutional funds for an employee who is not benefits-eligible, approval from a senior vice president is required.
+To use institutional funds for an employee who is not benefits-eligible, approval from a Cabinet Member is required.

 - The entire party amount does not have to be used.
 The entire gift amount does not have to be used.

-- To use institutional funds over and above the guidelines, approval from a senior vice president is required.
-(For a departing senior vice president, approval from the president is required.)
+- To use institutional funds over and above the guidelines, approval from a Cabinet Member is required.
+(For a departing Cabinet Member, approval from the president is required.)
 Otherwise, any expenses over and above the guidelines must be financed personally.

 - The employee and his or her supervisor or department chair should discuss and decide what type of party is desired.
 Not all employees want a farewell gathering.